Hungarian Revolution of 1956: Polish response

 Plaque commemorating Polish-Hungarian solidarity during the Hungarian revolution of 1956, at Krakowskie Przedmieście Street 5, in Warsaw.

 The events in Hungary were met with a spontaneous reaction in Poland.
 Hungarian flags were displayed in many Polish towns and villages.
 After the Soviet invasion, the help given by the ordinary Poles to Hungarians took on a considerable scale.
 Citizen organizations and self-acting aid committees were established throughout Poland to distribute aid to the Hungarian population, e.g. the Social Civic Committee of Creative Associations (Bydgoszcz), the Student Committee for Aid to Hungarians (Kraków), the Society of Friends of Hungarians (Tarnów), the Committee to Aid the Hungarians (Lublin), and the Committee for Aid to Hungarians (Człuchów).
 In addition to the official support coordinated by the Polish Red Cross, one convoy was dispatched – one organized by the Student Aid Committee for Hungarians from Kraków.
 Other such initiatives were prevented.

 By 12 November, over 11,000 honorary blood donors had registered throughout Poland.
 Polish Red Cross statistics show that by air transport alone (15 aircraft), 44 tonnes of medication, blood, and other medical supplies were delivered to Hungary.
 Assistance sent using road and rail transport was much higher.
 Polish aid is estimated at a value of approximately US$2 million in 1956 dollars.

+Austrian response

+The events resulted in the first-time interpretation of Austria's neutrality, which was adopted a year earlier, in 1955, with the Austrian State Treaty.
+Both armed Hungarians and Soviet troops were instructed to fully respect Austria's territorial integrity.
+One Soviet soldier was shot dead after crossing into Austria.

+Meanwhile, refugees and humanitarian aid could freely traverse the border.
+Austria temporarily housed about 180.000 Hungarian refugees and sent medication shipments.